djpugh/nskit/docs/usage.md

 !!! warning

-    names and ids are nt enorced to be unique, so the first response that matches either id or name is returned.
+    names and ids are not enorced to be unique, so the first response that matches either id or name is returned.
 If you anticipate making use of this, please make sure files and ids do not clash

 #### Hooks